opuindy/DevJobs-webApp/README.md

 ### What I learned
-I learnty how to work with REST API and perform CRUD operations.
+I learnt how to work with REST API and perform CRUD operations.
 I also learnt to use Axios and error handling.

 ### Continued development